the-turing-way/the-turing-way/book/website/ethical-research/ethics-intro.md

 5. Communication of results

 At each of these stages, one must make decisions.
-The most intuitively driven by values might be the stage of idea generation: why does one specialise in a specific science?
-Why are certain questions more interesting to us?
+Values may most intuitively play a role at the stage of idea generation.
+After all, why does one specialise in a specific science?
+And why are certain questions more interesting to us?
 When possible, we try to carry out research based on our own experiences and curiosities.
 Idea generation may also be bound to the values of a funding body: what do they want to know and why?

 At the stage of data collection, we must choose what data and how to collect it: is it readily available?